Debugging with Visual Studio for Mac

 - Step Into - This will also execute the next line of code.
 If the next line is a function call, Step Into will stop at the first line of the function, allowing you to continue line-by-line debugging of the function.
 If the next line is not a function, it will behave the same as Step Over.

 - Step Out - This will return to the line where the current function was called.

 Xamarin products ship with the source code for Mono's class libraries, and you can use this to single step from the debugger to inspect how things are working under the hood.

 Since this feature consumes more memory during debugging, it is turned off by default.

-To enable this feature, browse to Visual Studio for Mac > Preferences > Debugger and ensure that the "Debug project code only; do not step into framework code." option is unselected, as illustrated below:
+To enable this feature, browse to Visual Studio for Mac > Preferences > Debugger and ensure that the "Step into external code" option is selected, as illustrated below: